Lesson 4 Be Smart in the Digital World

 To avoid being deceived

-To avoid being deceived by false information, ____ need to develop a habit of critically evaluating what we see online.
+To avoid being deceived by false information, we need to develop a habit of critically evaluating what ____ see online.

-____ at the website the story comes from.
+Look at ____ website the story comes from.

 Click on those links and see if the ____ information looks reliable.

-You should then check ____ credibility of the content creator.
+You should then check the credibility of ____ content creator.

 If ____ person has not written anything else or writes for a website that looks unreliable, think twice before believing the content.